Tom Coronel

 Tom Romeo Coronel (born 5 April 1972) is a Dutch professional racing driver.
 Tom's twin brother Tim is also a racer, just like their father Tom Coronel Sr. His most important results are winning the Marlboro Masters of Formula 3 race in 1997, the Formula Nippon championship in 1999, and the 2006 and 2009 World Touring Car Championship Independents' Trophy.
 As of September 2016, Tom Coronel has driven over 1,000 races.

-He is currently still racing in the WTCC, where he won his first WTCC race in Okayama, Japan in 2008.
+Coronel is currently still racing in the WTCC, where he won his first WTCC race in Okayama, Japan in 2008.
 After competing as an independent driver in a SEAT for many years Tom switched to BMW in 2011.
-In 2014 Coronel stayed with ROAL Motorsport, but the team switched to Chevrolet Cruzes to be built by RML specially for the new TC1 technical regulations.
-Even though he has no official factory backing, Tom is no longer considered an independent driver, due to his experience and results in the past.
+In 2014, Coronel stayed with ROAL Motorsport, but the team switched to Chevrolet Cruzes to be built by RML specially for the new TC1 technical regulations.
+Even though he has no official factory backing, Coronel is no longer considered an independent driver, due to his experience and results in the past.

-Tom has also been racing for the Dutch Spyker Squadron in the Le Mans Series as well as the 24 Hours of Le Mans for many years.
-Furthermore, Tom is often invited to join one-off races like the 24 hours at the Nürburgring.
+Coronel has also been racing for the Dutch Spyker Squadron in the Le Mans Series as well as the 24 Hours of Le Mans for many years.
+Furthermore, Coronel is often invited to join one-off races like the 24 hours at the Nürburgring.

 Biography

 Early years

 Born in Naarden, Coronel started his racing career in 1990 racing in the Dutch Citroën AX Cup, after being named the most talented driver in the local racing school.
 After a learning debut year, he started to become successful in 1991.
 With four victories and 105 points he won the title; he also won an international Citroën AX race in Barcelona.
 He moved up to the Dutch Touring Car Championship in 1992 competing in a BMW 320i.
 He was crowned champion that same year, beating his older brother and teammate Raymond Coronel.
 He also started to compete in the Dutch Formula Ford championship, with team Fresh.
 At the end of 1992 he decided to focus his attention on single seater racing.

-He stayed with team Fresh in 1993 and again was a strong competitor.
+Coronel stayed with team Fresh in 1993 and again was a strong competitor.
 Victorious in three races, he won the Dutch Formula Ford championship that year.
 Also he came in second in the Benelux championship, behind the Belgian driver Geoffroy Horion (who lost the Dutch championship to Coronel).
 His participation in a few German Formula Ford races resulted in a handful of podium finishes.
 He finished ninth in that year's Formula Ford Festival.